home-assistant/addons/ssh/README.md

 ## Known issues and limitations

 - This add-on will not enable you to install packages or do anything as root.
-  This is not working with Hass.io.
+  This is not working with Home Assistant.

 ## Support